david-oruna/football-analysis/README.md

 # K-Soccer - Football Object Detection Project

-The goal of this project is to analyze soccer matches using YOLO and image proccessing.
+The goal of this project is to analyze soccer matches using YOLO and image proccessing with OpenCV.